arogozine/LinqToTypeScript/EXAMPLES.md

+# Examples

+## Extract Website Titles

-Download a few webpages and extract their titles using Node and LinqToTypeScript.
+**Download a few webpages and extract their titles using Node and LinqToTypeScript**

 ```TypeScript
 import { Enumerable, } from "linq-to-typescript"
 import * as url from "url"